bnvinay92/bnvinay92.github.io/_posts/2024-05-23-mobile-monorepo.md

 # Kotlin Mobile Monorepo

-We recently transitioned from a multi-repo to a monorepo for our ios and android mobile application.
+We recently migrated from a multi-repo to a monorepo for our ios and android mobile application.
 This post will go over why and how we did this.

 ------

-## Why Transition to a Monorepo?
+## Why Migrate to a Monorepo?

 #### Context

 Our team of iOS and android developers previously managed three separate repositories: android, iOS, and KMP (Kotlin Multiplatform).
-At a high level, the KMP code streams view state objects representing the view tree of the screen that platforms render by mapping them to our in-house design library tokens (implemented with love using Compose and SwiftUI).
+At a high level, the KMP code streams view state objects representing the view tree of the screen that platforms render by mapping to our in-house design library tokens (implemented with love using Compose and SwiftUI).
 Some pain points with this multi-repo setup were:

 ### Toil